 For some characters, particularly those who do not belong to a Guild or similar organisation, this assumption may not be correct.

-Modifying a ritual allows everything apart from the ritual level to be changed.
+Modifying a ritual allows everything apart from the ritual level to be changed as long as the character has the skills to do so.

 Example: Caffrey spends 2 hours modifying the Strength Justice Ceremony for his own use and creates a ritual requiring